 You don't have to pay for any installation because there is no installation fee.

-You do it yourself, you do it in 15 minutes.
+You do it in 15 minutes.

 It's easy.

-A 10 year old can do it.
+A 10-year-old can do it.

 Also, secondly, you don't sign any contract.

-If you move another thing, if you move, you can take your system with you.
+Another thing, if you move, you can take your system with you.

 How great is that?